 While walking around City Market, we stumbled on Unleashed.
 We were impressed with their selection of treats, collars, and foods.
 Gimli wasn’t with us, so we walked back to our Airbnb, got him, and came back.
 He got a new collar, a yak cheese chew, and lots of love from the folks there.
 Unleashed has a self serve dog wash for $15.
 Gimli didn’t need a bath (he hadn’t gotten muddy at the dog park yet), but I thought it was such a cool idea.
 I also felt good supporting a local business rather than a big chain.
 They have several locations even if you aren’t staying in downtown Raleigh.

 I loved the decor and atmosphere here!
 Fortnight is warm, cozy, and reminiscent of English pubs.
 They do have cask beer, but unfortunately were out of it when we were there.
-They also have a selection of kombucha (couldn’t tell you if its a good selection or not as we don’t drink it) and at least one guest tap.
+They also have a selection of kombucha and at least one guest tap.
 We each got an IPA heavy flight.
 All of their beers were tasty, but “Call the Hops” and “Resilience Butte County IPA” both stood out as excellent choices.
 We brought Gimli with us after a trip to the dog park.
 When we walked in I was a little concerned because they were busy, but we did our best to tuck ourselves into a quiet corner.
 Gimli was very well behaved, alternating between chewing on his bone and yak cheese.
 A few kids came over to play with him, which he thoroughly enjoyed.

-This was one of the reasons we picked to go to Raleigh.
-Gimli goes to our dog park at at home almost daily, so I wanted to make sure we’d have a spot nearby for him to socialize and exercise.
+This was one of the reasons we picked a trip to dog friendly Raleigh; I wanted to make sure we’d have a spot nearby for him to socialize and exercise.
 Oakwood has a very large area for big dogs and a separate area for small dogs.
 The entire park is covered in a thick layer of mulch, and has trees inside the park.
 We came here twice, and both times there were only a few dogs.
 The second time, it had rained and there were some mud bogs around the park.
 Of course Gimli found those.
 And found a dog to wrestle with (that pup’s name was Samwise, another Lord of the Rings name!).
 Gimli was a mess to clean up, but he had a lot of fun.
 There’s a Krispee Kreme around the corner for breakfast too.

-What’s your favorite thing to do with your dog on vacation?
+What’s your favorite thing to do in dog friendly Raleigh?